-Academy organizes Varangama Shivir(Artist Camp) inviting the senior artists of the nation.
+Akademi organizes Varangama Shivir(Artist Camp) inviting the senior artists of the nation.
 These camps are inspired by the works of Kalidasa and Ujjain.
 Few of these exhibits are exhibited in Abhijnanasakuntalam Kalavithika for visitors throughout the year.

 Activities are given below …

 |3.
 Sarasvtam (1st )||Ratlam|

 |4.
 Sanskrit Sambhashan Shivir||In 10 District of M.P.|